Aims and goals

 Members and resources in this project

-Dr Krzysztof Poterlowicz leads the project as Principal Investigator, together with Dr Robert Andrews as Curriculum Lead.
-They count on a team of trainers and managers to run the project.
+Prof Krzysztof Poterlowicz and Dr Robert Andrews co-lead the project and count on a team of trainers and managers to run the project.

 Alongside the coordination team, expert advisors from ELIXIR-UK enrich the value of the project outputs and its productivity with expertise in RDM, FAIR, Galaxy and Fellowship management.